Falkirk F.C.

 Falkirk won the Scottish Cup for the first time in 1913.
 After 1945, Falkirk were promoted and demoted between the Premier and First Divisions seven times until 1995–96, and during the 1970s spent three seasons in the Second Division.
-In 2005, Falkirk were promoted to the Scottish Premier League (SPL).
+In 2005, Falkirk gained promotion to the Scottish Premier League (SPL).
 Falkirk won the Scottish Cup again in 1957 and were runners-up in the competition in 1997, 2009 and 2015.
 As a result of their performance in the 2009 Scottish Cup, the club qualified for the inaugural season of the UEFA Europa League in 2009–10.
 Falkirk have won the second tier of Scottish football a record eight times.
-They have also won the Scottish Challenge Cup more than any other club, winning it for the fourth time in 2012.
+They are also joint-record winners of the Scottish Challenge Cup, winning it for the fourth time in 2012.

 In their early years, Falkirk played at three venues: Hope Street, Randyford Park and Blinkbonny Park.
 Between 1885 and 2003, the club was based at Brockville Park, built on the former Hope Street ground.
 After the creation of the SPL in 1998, its strict stadium criteria – to which Brockville Park did not conform – was enforced, and the club was denied promotion on three occasions.
 The club's present home ground since 2004 is the Falkirk Stadium, a all-seater stadium in the Westfield area of Falkirk.
+The club's nickname is the Bairns, a Scots word meaning sons or daughters, which is given to natives of the town of Falkirk.

 History

 Club formation and early years

 The club's date of formation is uncertain.
 Although some accounts point to the year 1876, others claim it was formed in 1877.
 However, the former is the date used by the club and its fans.
 In 1878, the club joined the Scottish Football Association, and became eligible to compete in the Scottish Cup, a knockout tournament which became the country's main association football cup competition.
 The club reached the second round in the first year that it competed.
 In the first few years after it was formed, Falkirk played mostly friendly games.
 They played their home matches at three different grounds during this period; Hope Street, Randyford Park and Blinkbonny Park.
 It left the latter in 1884 and moved to Brockville Park, which remained the club's home ground for 118 years.
 The Stirlingshire Football Association was founded in 1883, which invited clubs from the Stirlingshire region to join.
 It resulted in the establishment of a new tournament, the Stirlingshire Cup, a competition open exclusively to the teams from the region, which Falkirk won in its inaugural season.
-The club's nickname is "The Bairns", a Scots word meaning sons or daughters, which is given to natives of the town of Falkirk.
 This is reflected in the Falkirk Burgh motto: "Better meddle wi' the de'il than the Bairns o' Fa'kirk".